CyberMiles/blog/content/post/20190613-giveaway8-en.md

 categories: ["en"]
 ---

 Father’s Day is just around the corner!
 Do you have a gift in mind for Dad?
 The man who has been the most caring guardian for you deserves something nice!
 No idea yet?
 This is where CyberMiles comes to rescue!
-[Enter to win a $50 USD Philips Electric Shaver](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e).
+[Enter to win a Philips Electric Shaver ($50)](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e).

 ---